 Even if you don’t have standing desk, you can try this out.
 If you tend to slouch back in your chair during the working day, make a concerted effort to remain upright, with your back straight.
 You’ll find that you feel more awake, focused, and productive.

 However, it isn’t just your ability to focus that is improved.
 In one study, just under 90% of people who switched to a standing desk reported that their energy levels and vigour improved.
+In addition, many people suffering from back pain who switched to a standing desk reported improvements that reversed when they returned to an exclusively seated desk.

 Available in both electric and manual variations, a standing desk encourages you to switch between standing and sitting positions, with a myriad of health benefits